 “Breach Incident” means a confirmed ransomware attack from external sources through malware or a virus that denies, by encryption, access by MSP and the Beneficiary to a material portion of Beneficiary’s confidential information, files and/or data located on one or more of Beneficiary’s Managed Endpoints protected by the Products, and demands a ransom payment for its release or return.
 For clarification, where individual impacts on multiple endpoints are related to the same underlying malware, virus, threat actor, threat campaign, or series of threat campaigns, the multiple impacts shall be considered one Breach Incident and will be limited to one claim under the MSP Warranty.
 Provided however, MSP may bring a claim on behalf of each unrelated Beneficiary for a Breach Incident, subject to the terms herein.

-“Healthy Environment” means the Beneficiary’s Managed Endpoint environment using a current supported operating system that is free of known malware and/or viruses at the time immediately prior to the Breach Incident, and such environment is designated “green” as indicated by the account health check in Sophos Central.
+“Healthy Environment” means the Beneficiary’s Managed Endpoint environment using a current supported operating system that is free of known malware and/or viruses at the time immediately prior to the Breach Incident, and such environment has an overall health score of 100 as indicated by the Account Health Check in Sophos Central.
 Notwithstanding the foregoing, a Beneficiary’s Managed Endpoint shall not cease to be a Healthy Environment if Sophos has instructed the MSP or the Beneficiary in writing to disable a feature or otherwise change a setting in Sophos Central and such guidance is current (i.e. has not been revoked) at the time of the Breach Incident.

 "Product” means, as applicable, (i) Sophos Intercept X Advanced with XDR and MDR, and/or (ii) Sophos Intercept X Advanced for Server with XDR and MDR, and, in each case, with all three components fully installed, configured and enabled to the recommended settings on all of the Beneficiary’s Managed Endpoints in compliance with the MDR Service Description, the relevant Documentation and the terms and conditions of this MSP Warranty.